solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ## Enabling QR Code functionality with Solana Pay

-To mimic the QR code funcitonality in Cash App, you can simply use the `@solana/pay` JavaScript SDK.
+To mimic the QR code functionality in Cash App, you can simply use the `@solana/pay` JavaScript SDK.
 For more information, refer to the [Solana Pay API Reference](https://docs.solanapay.com/api/core).

-The `encodeURL` function takes in an amount and a memo to encode a Solana Pay URL for a specifc transaction.
+The `encodeURL` function takes in an amount and a memo to encode a Solana Pay URL for a specific transaction.

 Typically, this function is paired with `createQR` to generate a QR code with the Solana Pay URL.
-As of today, Solana Pay's current version of the `createQR` funciton is not compatible with react-native, so we will need to use a different QR code generator that is react-native compatible.
+As of today, Solana Pay's current version of the `createQR` function is not compatible with react-native, so we will need to use a different QR code generator that is react-native compatible.
 In this guide, we'll input the url into `QRCode` from `react-native-qrcode-svg`.
 It does not have the same QR code styling as the Solana Pay `createQR`, but it still correctly generates